matsu911/buddypress-like/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.0.8 =
+* New feature: blog posts can now be liked.
+* New feature: you can no show an excerpt of the liked content.
+* Option added: disable posting likes to the activity stream.
+* Option added: show avatars of likers instead of names.
+* Bug fixed: activity updates of likes are now deleted when the item is unliked.
+* Bug fixed: plugin would break if the Friends component was disabled.

 = 0.0.7 =
 * Fixes a couple of major bugs